Veridise/veridise-docs/saas/guide/projects/create_project.md

 ![image](../../screenshots/project_creation_wizard_review.png)

-After submitting the project, you will be redirected to the project viewer page.
+After submitting the project, you will be redirected to the [Project Viewer](/saas/guide/projects/project_viewer) page.